 Improving orthopedic patient care

 We conduct research related to muscles, joints and bones to help patients prevent and recover from injuries and to stay active as they age.
 We also study patient-reported outcomes, which capture the patient’s perspective of the impact of orthopedic-related care on quality of life and ability to function.
-Orthopedic research is conducted at Regions Hospital, Methodist Hospital and TRIA Orthopedic Centers in partnership with physicians from the University of Minnesota.
-We explore the latest orthopedics research in the areas of:
+Orthopedic research is conducted at Regions Hospital, Methodist Hospital and TRIA Orthopedics in partnership with physicians from the University of Minnesota.

 - Concussion